sapientpants/quorum/docs/user-flows.md

 3. User enters at least one API key
 4. User clicks "Save and Continue"
 5. System validates key format
-6. System redirects to main chat interface
+6. System redirects to the Participants page to set up AI participants

 ### 1.4 Returning User Experience
 1. Returning user visits the application